 Racism in academia has been well-documented in a succession of studies that span two decades.

-An in-depth report in 2011 by the Equality Challenge Unit (ECU) on the experience of BME staff in the HE sector acknowledges very little progress has been made despite robust legislation and expressions of commitment to race equality across the sector.
+An in-depth report in 2011 by the Equality Challenge Unit (now Advance HE) on the experience of Black and minority ethnic staff in the HE sector acknowledges very little progress has been made despite robust legislation and expressions of commitment to race equality across the sector.

 Professor Mark Cleary, Vice Chancellor at the University of Bradford and member of the Race Forum that guided the ECU research, recently spoke of his disappointment in the findings: